hesthub/iac/osx/blog-part2.md

+### introduction

 This post is part 2 of dipping our toe into ocean of Ansible.

+In part 1 of this series we went over the basics of Ansible, how we can build and execute tasks, and how to create or first playbook to contain it all. if you missed it, you can find part one here(LINK)

-Today we will dive deeper into how we can orginaze our task using roles; How are roles structured, how can we use them and how can we can customize our tools.
+Today we will dive deeper into how we can orginaze our automation tasks using roles; How are roles structured, how can we use them and how can we can customize our tools.

 ### The strucuture of a role

+Ansible roles is a tool that lets us organize and manage tasks found in our playbook.

+Roles can be seen as containers that group up and hold tasks, variables, files and cuztomization related to automating a specific part of our setup.

+For Ansible to understand our role we must provide a specifc directory strucutre, with subfolders for tasks, handlers, template, files, varibales and meta, each with a specific purpsoe:

 roles/
     my-role/               # this hierarchy represents a "role"